Murray Bladwell: Simbu, PNG lose great friend

 I let it go.
 Now, after some days have passed and the pain and sadness have lessened, I have found the strength to reflect on my life’s encounter with my friend and good mate, the late Murray Bladwell.

-The memory of our first meeting rekindled amidst tears as the news of Murray’s passing sank in.
+The memory of this first meeting rekindled my tears as the news of Murray’s passing sank in.

 But the embrace, when it came, was executed with tenderness like two souls who had known each other for eons.

 Although it was our first face to face encounter, the hug was deeply profound.
 It was a hallmark of a bond between two peoples and two nations.
 A strong bond that had sustained down the years.

 Murray and his wife Joan were among the outstanding Australians who served my people and my country Papua New Guinea with distinction between 1963 and 1974 preparing our nation for independence.

 They both spent many years in the education service as teachers before Murray moved on through the ranks to the policy level at education headquarters in Port Moresby as the executive officer of the National Education Board.

 Joan became a lecturer at Port Moresby Teachers College and later developed the health curriculum and health teaching guides before also lecturing at Port Moresby Medical College.